Extra-EU trade in agricultural goods

 Main trading partners for agricultural products

-The main destinations of EU-28 exports of animal products were China (17 %), the United States (9 %) and Japan (8 %) as shown in Figure 11.
-The next seven export destinations had shares varying between 2.0 % and 5.3 % while the rest of the world accounted for 43 %.
-Norway was by far the largest exporter of animal products to the EU-28, supplying 24 % of the total in 2016; 99 % of the animal products imported from Norway fell under the fish chapter, representing EUR 6.4 billion.
-China and New Zealand followed with 9 % and 5 % of total EU imports respectively, also mainly in the fish sector.
-The ten largest exporters of animal products into the EU-28 accounted for 65 % of the total.
+The main destinations of EU-28 exports of animal products were China (15 %), the United States (10 %) and Japan (8 %) as shown in Figure 9.
+Norway was by far the largest origin for EU imports of animal products (24 % of the total in 2018); 99 % of the animal products imported from Norway fell under the fish chapter, representing EUR 6.4 billion.
+China followed with 9 % (EUR 2.4 billion), from which two thirds were in the fish chapter.

 EU data comes from Eurostat’s COMEXT database.
 COMEXT is the Eurostat reference database for international trade in goods.
 It provides access not only to both recent and historical data from the EU Member States but also to statistics of a significant number of non-EU countries.
 International trade aggregated and detailed statistics disseminated from Eurostat website are compiled from COMEXT data according to a monthly process.
 Because COMEXT is updated on a daily basis, data published on the website may differ from data stored in COMEXT in case of recent revisions.